SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Preprocessing and Inference Configuration

 \subsection{Robustness and Adaptive Fallback Protocols}

 To ensure evaluation fairness across diverse architectures, we enforce a consistent, dynamic fallback protocol for models that encounter Out-Of-Memory (OOM) errors or context overflow.
-We initiate inference with each model's designated maximum frame capacity: 256 frames for Qwen3-Omni, UniMoE-2.0, and MiniCPM-o-2.6; 128 frames for VideoLLaMA2; and 64 frames for VITA 1.5.
+We initiate inference with each model's designated maximum frame capacity: 256 frames for Qwen3-Omni, UniMoE-2.0, OLA, and MiniCPM-o-2.6; 128 frames for VideoLLaMA2; 64 frames for VITA 1.5; and 32 frames for Baichuan-Omni 1.5.
 These represent upper bounds; shorter videos naturally use fewer frames.
 All models initially receive full unchunked audio.
-Lower frame caps for VITA and VideoLLaMA2 reflect their smaller context windows and more limited memory footprints under our hardware constraints.
+Lower frame caps for Baichuan-Omni 1.5, VITA 1.5, and VideoLLaMA2 reflect their smaller context windows and more limited memory footprints under our hardware constraints.
 Upon failure, we apply a synchronized reduction strategy:

 \begin{enumerate} \item \textbf{Visual Reduction:} The frame budget is iteratively halved from each model's maximum.
 For example, Qwen3-Omni reduces through the sequence \{256, 128, 64, 32\}, allowing up to four retry attempts.